 We strategize methods to deliver efficient mechanisms for participant recruitment

-We have the knowledge and skills to identify factors that interface with successful recruitment, and work with investigators to develop strategies for appropriately approaching patients during their stay in the emergency department.
+Our staff have experience recruiting across a broad range of studies, patient populations, acuities, and study teams.
+We understand the factors that influence successful recruitment and partner with investigators to develop strategies for appropriately approaching patients during their stay in the emergency department.

 We rigorously adhere to study protocols and accurately complete study procedures

-Investigators can be assured that our research coordinators operate with precision and follow protocols exactly as approved by the UW Institutional Review Board or other governing body.
+Our staff are trained in HIPAA compliance and safeguard all patient and research participant Protected Health Information (PHI).
+Investigators can be confident that research coordinators follow protocols precisely as approved by the UW IRB or other governing body.

 We advance quality improvement projects and initiatives

-Such projects have included conducting patient surveys regarding implementation of the Healthcare Fraud And The False Claims Act (FCA), assisting nursing staff with completing COVID-19 forms early in the pandemic, and supporting care teams with infection control measures and isolation precautions.
+In addition to supporting novel research, the EDRC Program assists with quality improvement projects and initiatives at UW Health, such as conducting patient surveys regarding implementation of the Healthcare Fraud And The False Claims Act (FCA), assisting nursing staff with completing COVID-19 forms early in the pandemic, and supporting care teams with infection control measures and isolation precautions.

-Studies Currently Enrolling in the Emergency Department
+Studies Currently Enrolling

 This is an accordion element with a series of buttons that open and close related content panels.